She instinctively reached out for him, her ranger.

 “I know,” he said, turning to face her.

-She looked up at her husband, with his big, sad eyes.
+She looked up at her husband with his big, sad eyes.
 She could get lost in those eyes.
-His bravado was alluring, and that’s what drew her in.
+But, his bravado was alluring, and that’s what drew her in.

 She lost her family in the attack on San Francisco.
 It was a lifetime ago for her now.
 She was barely 20 years old when the breach ripped open.
 Wet behind the ears and blissfully unaware of the world at large.
 That was part and parcel for upper-middle-class children.
 She did her patriotic duty.
-There was no one left to tell her no. She rose in rank and chose to stay with the Defense Corps during the waning days of the war.
+There was no one left to tell her no. She rose in rank and chose to stay with the Defense Corps during the war’s waning days.

-When the countdown ended, she was given the opportunity to meet the marshal himself.
-There was an immediate attraction.
+When the countdown ended, she was allowed to meet the marshal himself.
+Again, there was an immediate attraction.
 They were both rangers at the basest level.
 But the passion was almost unnerving.
 There was something organic about it, something she had never thought to allow herself to feel.